- Asian and Middle Eastern Studies

 What's in the test?

 The OLAT is a 30-minute test of your ability to learn a new language quickly.
 It assesses your ability to analyse how languages work, in a way which doesn't depend on your knowledge of any particular language.
+For past papers and solutions please see the OLAT webpages on the University website.

 When do I register for the OLAT?